 - SUNSCREEN: Many sunscreens have been outlawed in the Virgin Islands due to reef-damaging ingredients.
 Goes without saying but we’ll say it anyway – wear sunscreen!
 The Caribbean is unforgiving on unprotected skin.
 We’ve made that mistake enough times to make lathering up a top priority.
 We highly recommend this one (which is reef-safe).

 - FOOTWEAR: There’s nothing like the feeling of warm sand between the toes.
 There’s also nothing quite like the feeling of something sharp and pokey in the toes.
-The walk to the beach from the parking lot is short but best attempted with something between your feet and the ground, like these sandals that we love. and these sandals which have straps.
+The walk to the beach from the parking lot is short but best attempted with something between your feet and the ground, like these sandals that we love. and these sandals, which have straps.

-- UNDERWATER CAMERA HOUSING: So here we must add the caveat that we lost a camera to the depths in Virgin Islands National Park (at Maho Bay).
+- UNDERWATER CAMERA HOUSING: So here we must add the caveat that we lost a camera to the depths in the Virgin Islands National Park (at Maho Bay).
 Anytime you get your camera near water, let alone saltwater, you’re taking a risk.
 With that being said we have used this underwater camera housing in the past and had luck with it.

 - RASH GUARD: We were told to be sure and pack rash guards for this trip not so much for the coral etc but for extra UV protection (especially for Will who burns easily).
-We got these inexpensive ones off amazon and we were sure glad to have them.
+We got these inexpensive ones off Amazon and we were sure glad to have them.

 - Sea Turtles: Green Sea Turtles are protected under the Endangered Species Act.
-Believe it or not it is a felony to touch one.
+Believe it or not, it is a felony to touch one.
 As tempting as it might be, resist the urge and admire from a distance.
 We’ve all gotten pretty good at social distancing – best to apply these practices to our sea turtle friends as well.

 Best Time to Visit Maho Bay

 The best time to visit Maho Bay is in the morning when crowds are at a minimum.
 With that being said, there is rarely a bad time to visit this stunning spot.
-Day time is great for relaxing on the beach and cooling off in the warm ocean.
+Daytime is great for relaxing on the beach and cooling off in the warm ocean.

-Sunsets at at the overlook can be spectacular as well.
+Sunsets at the overlook can be spectacular as well.
 Low clouds frequent the area making for ideal conditions for dazzling colorful displays.

 Where is Maho Bay?

 Maho Bay is located on the island of St. John in the Caribbean and is part of the US Virgin Islands National Park.
-To get there, one must take the ferry from St. Thomas or boat over to St. John.
+To get there, one must take the ferry from St. Thomas or a boat over to St. John.